• Skip to main content

 Bitcoin Axiom

-Despite the fact that your bitcoin wallet doesn't actually store your bitcoin, we are humans, and we are stuck in the analog mindset.
-Frankly, it's easier to explain bitcoin using shortcuts like, “Withdraw your bitcoin into cold storage”, even though that's technically incorrect.
+Frankly, it’s easier to explain bitcoin using shortcuts like, “Withdraw your bitcoin into a cold wallet“, even though that’s technically incorrect.
 Maybe the phrasing will change in the future, but for now, even long-time bitcoiners use this language to describe the process of taking ownership of your bitcoin.

 These 5 ways to store your bitcoin, could possibly be described as 5 ways to manage ownership of your bitcoin, but you get the point.